manassaloi/manassaloi.github.io/_posts/2020-04-06-social-media-filter.markdown

 In terms of risk vs reward trade-off, you have limited upside, while the downside is unlimited

+If you are a VP at some big company, would you really want to risk your job over some silly tweet?
+You already know the answer to this

-Hence, I don't post post 90% of my private notes.
+Hence, I also don't post post 90% of my private notes.
 Because I don't know who I will end up offending.
 Or worse, how many people will end up judging me because of my honest opinion

 On Twitter, you will see 90% of people only putting out tweets/ sharing photos which are tailored to their audience.
 Things which are "safe"; can get them validation from their tribe.
 Real discussions, honest opinions are largely missing